/* * external links open in new window */

 The Best Coworking Spaces in Chiang Mai

 There’s new coworking spaces opening all the time, and it’s best to choose a place based on where you live.
 Cafes are always a great backup option.
-I’ve always gone to Punspace, which has only two locations in town because their Nimman branch closed during the pandemic.
-(Wiang Kaew is the most social of their three branches.)
+I’ve always gone to Punspace, which has only two locations in old town because their Nimman branch closed during the pandemic.
+(Wiang Kaew is the most social of the two branches.)

 The Best Gyms in Chiang Mai